Oh! Oh! You just found out you have, or may have, over-contributed to your RRSP and you want to know what to do next.

 What Is RRSP Over-Contribution

 An RRSP over-contribution is when you (or your employer) contribute more money to your RRSP account (or spousal RRSP) than you are allowed to during the calendar year you have made the contributions.

 Your contribution limit is your maximum allowed contribution plus $2,000.
 You can find your annual limit on your notice of assessment tax statement from your previous tax year.

 Below is a visual graph showing an RRSP over-contribution scenario.
 Make sure you understand when the employer/pension contributions are reported.
-My employer’s matching contributions for the year 2018 are reported against the following year, 2019 in this case.
+In some cases, the employer’s contribution for the current year is reported against the following year.

-It’s important to know if you over-contributed as soon as you can as the Canada Revenue Agency (CRA) will charge a 1% penalty on the over-contribution amount that you would need to pay if it’s not rectified.
+If you over-contributed, try to remedy the situation as soon as you can as the Canada Revenue Agency (CRA) will charge a 1% penalty on the over-contribution amount that you would need to pay if it’s not rectified.
 The calculation is not simple either and it may challenge your personal accounting.
-For details of the calculation, see the ‘how to calculate RRSP over-contribution’ below.
+For details of the calculation, see the ‘How to calculate RRSP over-contribution’ below.

-One important consideration is around your RRSP benefit with your employer.
+One important consideration is around your RRSP benefit from your employer.
 You will need to have a clear understanding of when the company reports the contribution.
-For example, in my case, I found out that while the company makes a matching contribution during the year, the amount contributed by my employer is deducted in the following year and shows up as pension adjustment as seen below in the notice of assessment example.

 Determining Your RRSP Deduction Limit

 When you receive the notice of assessment after filing your taxes, the government provides you with your RRSP deduction limit for the next calendar year which is the lesser of 18% of your annual earned income or the annual contribution maximum set by the government for that tax year.
 There are 2 minus and 1 plus lines that can change the final amount as outlined in the image below.